-Ask About Your Medication - Medications for diabetes, hypertension, anti-depression, and much more can cause dry mouth.
-You may need to discuss this side effect with your doctor to see about switching medications.
+Ask About Your Medication - Medications for diabetes, hypertension, depression, and many other conditions can cause dry mouth.
+Discuss this side effect with your doctor if it’s too disruptive.

-Wear Your Mask More - At first start wearing masking a few hours each day to get used to it.
+Wear Your Mask More - Wear your mask a few hours each day to get used to it.
 Put it on a few hours before bed or while watching TV.
 Also, always remember to wear it while you take a nap and to bring your CPAP equipment with you on vacation.

 Get A Quick Release Mask - You may feel more comfortable with a modern mask, such as the AirFit F20, that has magnetic clips.
 This allows you to instantly pull off your mask and makes it easier for those with arthritis or other mobility issues to take off their masks on their own.